 To fix this problem, try the following:

-Make sure you’re using the JSON form of
+Make sure you’re using the exec form of

 ENTRYPOINTin your Dockerfile.